maryash/maryash.github.io/135/labs/lab_09.md

 ## Task E. Creating and deleting objects dynamically

-In the program `3d-space.cpp`, add functions that create and delete coordinate structs dynamically:
+In the program `3d-space.cpp`, add functions that create, delete, and coordinate objects dynamically:

 ```c++
 // allocate memory and initialize